altunixon/wips/lns/altina_ln/ASP-22-Chapter_2_To_Rebel_or_Accede.md

 "That is...
 I understand but..."<br/>

-She stood up and walked towards Regis with fearful steps.
+She stood up and walked towards Regis with fearful steps.<br/>

-When she reached him, she hugged Regis tightly.
+When she reached him, she hugged Regis tightly.<br/>

 "Sir Regis."<br/>

 "Ah, eh..."<br/>

-She was shivering.
+She was shivering.<br/>

-This was the first time Regis saw Clarisse acting so weak.
+This was the first time Regis saw Clarisse acting so weak.<br/>

-Becker spat.
+Becker spat.<br/>

 "What, I thought you were just an inept strategist, now you are role playing as a knight?
 No money and no honey, what kind of joke is this!
 No, this won't do.
 Seems like this border regiment is planning a revolt~ Hmm?"<br/>